How does the media shape public opinion on migration?

 6:00pm: Pre-event socialising and networking

-Networking drinks after the discussion with cash bar.
+Networking drinks before and after the discussion, with cash bar.

 The evening is a co-branded event hosted by The Media Society and The Conduit.